Shoot with me in Kenya

 While you do not have to be an expert in photography to benefit from this workshop, we do assume you have basic knowledge of manual camera settings.
 If you’re not familiar with these settings, we will do a brief review but it’s a good idea to brush up and test out your camera on manual before the workshop beings.

-James MWenda is a conservationist, professional safari guide and caretaker of the last Northern White Rhinos on earth at world renowned Ol Pejeta Conservancy in Kenya.
-James will be my co-host for the workshop and provide insight into the world of wildlife conservation in Kenya, and Africa as a whole.
+James MWenda is a conservationist, professional safari guide and the former caretaker of the last Northern White Rhinos on earth at the world renowned Ol Pejeta Conservancy in Kenya.
+James will co-host the workshop and provide insight into the world of wildlife conservation in Kenya, and Africa as a whole.
 This rare opportunity to be guided by James at Ol Pejeta and around Kenya is not to be missed!

 Why This Workshop